rackerlabs/support-how-to/content/cloud-servers/windows-server-security-best-practices.md

 restore a file from Cloud Backups to verify that the data being backed up can be restored.

-**NOTE**: Not all servers can benefit from Cloud Images.
+**Note**: Not all servers can benefit from Cloud Images.
 Specifically, servers that use *Boot from Volume* configurations cannot be imaged.
 Additionally, while a server image can be useful, images should never be considered the only source of backup because the image process does not verify the file integrity.
 Rackspace strongly recommends file-level backups for your most important data.
 Thus, you should consider the best solution for disaster recovery for your business.
-You can review the differences between Server Images and Cloud Backup in this article: [Rackspace Cloud Backup vs. Cloud Server Image Backups](https://support.rackspace.com/how-to/rackspace-cloud-backup-vs-cloud-server-image-backups/)
+You can review the differences between Server Images and Cloud Backup in this article: [Rackspace Cloud Backup vs. Cloud Server Image Backups](/how-to/rackspace-cloud-backup-vs-cloud-server-image-backups)

 ### Code